bearkerb/tp/docs/DeveloperGuide.md

 ### Use case: UC12 - Edit a tenant

 **MSS**
-1. User request to edit a tenant by entering `edit TENANT_NUMBER` with one or more updated fields.
+1. User request to edit a tenant by using `edit TENANT_NUMBER` with one or more updated fields.
 2. **System** verifies that the provided **TENANT_NUMBER** is valid and corresponds to an existing tenant.
 3. **System** updates only the specified fields of the tenant's record while keeping other details unchanged.
-4. **System** shows the success message: `"Edited Person: <tenant information with updated field>"`.
+4. **System** shows the success message.
 5. **System** automatically updates the tenant list display to reflect the changes.

 Use case ends.